Charles Lightoller: Titanic

-Two weeks before the sinking, Lightoller boarded the RMS Titanic in Belfast, acting as first officer for the sea trials.
+On 20 March 1912, Lightoller boarded the RMS Titanic in Belfast, acting as first officer for the sea trials.
+Lightoller would later state, "I was thoroughly familiar with pretty well every type of ship afloat, from a battleship and a barge, but it took me fourteen days before I could with confidence find my way from one part of that ship to another by the shortest route."
 Captain Smith gave the post of chief officer to Henry Wilde of the Olympic, demoting the original appointee William Murdoch to first officer and Lightoller to second officer.
 The original second officer, David Blair, was excluded from the voyage altogether, while the roster of junior officers remained unchanged.
 Blair's departure from the crew caused a problem, as he had the key to the ship's binoculars case.
 Later, the missing key and resultant lack of binoculars for the lookouts in the crow's nest became a point of contention at the U.S. inquiry into the Titanic disaster.
+When the ship departed Southampton, Lightoller was on the forecastle, working under Wilde's direction.
+When the ship narrowly avoided hitting SS City of New York, Lightoller, who was then forward, thought a collision looked "inevitable".
+Lightoller made some inquiries for binoculars but did not find a pair that had been set aside for their use.